 - Combine the cookies and pecans in the bowl of your food processor and blend until fine crumbs form.
 Add the melted butter and pulse to combine.
-Spray the non-stick inner pot of your Tiger Tacook Rice Cooker with non-stick cooking spray.
+Spray the non-stick inner pot of the rice cooker with non-stick cooking spray.
 Press the mixture onto the bottom and 1/2-inch up the sides of the inner pot of your rice cooker.

 - Using an electric mixer, beat together the cream cheese and sugar until light and fluffy.
 Add the flour and mix to combine.
 Add the eggs, one at a time and beat until smooth.
 Add the sour cream and vanilla, along with a pinch of salt, and blend until smooth.

-- Pour the filling into the crust in your rice cooker and place the inner pot into your Tiger Tacook Rice Cooker.
+- Pour the filling into the crust in your rice cooker and place the inner pot.

 - Use the Menu button to set the rice cooker to the “Porridge” setting (60 minutes of cooking time).
 Close the lid and press Start.

 - Once the cheesecake is done cooking, remove the non-stick inner pot from the rice cooker and allow the cheesecake to cool at room temperature.
 Once cool, refrigerate overnight or at least 8 hours.

 - To remove the cheesecake from the pot, immerse the bottom of the pot in hot water for 15 seconds, to loosen up the crust at the bottom.
 Use a small cake round that fits inside the inner pot or place your hand flat inside the pot to support the cake as you invert it onto your palm.
 Once removed from the pot, place a plate on top of the crust and flip the cheesecake so that it sits upright.

 - 1/4 cup pecan halves